Access to the territory and push backs

 Border monitoring

-In Belgium, there is no actual border monitoring system in place that corresponds to the definition set forth by UNHCR.
+In Belgium, no border monitoring system corresponding to the definition set by UNHCR is in place.
 However, several organisations have formed a coalition active in the field of administrative detention of migrants.
 Since January 2021, this coalition has been officially in place and known as Move (www.movecoalition.be).
 Move Coalition is accredited to visit detention centres.
 The visitors of Move visit all detention centres in Belgium on a weekly basis (see Conditions of detention).

 Legal access to the territory